zydou/arti/crates/tor-netdoc/README.md

 ## Overview

-Tor has several "directory objects" that it uses to convey information about relays on the network.
+Tor has several "network documents" that it uses to convey information about relays on the network.
 They are documented in dir-spec.txt.